 For questions about the content and conduct of assessments, contact product@esbuk.org.
 To find out more about the type of training available for your centre and to arrange bespoke face-to-face or remote training for tutors, contact business@esbuk.org.

 Assessment Overview

 To pass the assessment, learners are required to achieve all the assessment criteria.
-Learners can meet AC4.3 throughout Task 3, and they have three opportunities to meet AC4.4 and two opportunities to meet the other criteria over the four tasks in the assessment.
+Learners have three opportunities to meet each criterion over the three tasks in the assessment.

 1. Assessment Format